Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ```

 Like our `purse`, this `payment` contains BaytownBucks, but unlike purses,
-payments are used to represent tokens in transit.
+we use payments to represent tokens in transit.
 A `payment` can be
 sent to someone else, a `purse` should never be sent to someone else.

 Now let's send the `payment` to Alice.